mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 The input parameters for receiving email are the following:

 * **EmailAccount** – email account consisting of incoming email configuration
-* **onEmailFetchMicroflow** – a callback microflow that will be triggered when **List of EmailMessage** is fetched from the email server as per batch size configured in email account.
+* **onEmailFetchMicroflow** – a callback microflow that will be triggered when **List of EmailMessage** is fetched from the email server per the batch size configured in the email account.
 You can process the list per your need.
 Make sure you have list of **Email_Connector.EmailMessage** as a parameter to this microflow.
 Refer to the sample microflow, **Sample_OCH_EmailFetchMicroflow**

 {{% alert color="warning" %}}
 When duplicating this microflow, do not change input parameters’ name and data type.
 {{% /alert %}}

 * **onFetchCompleteMicroflow** – a callback microflow that will be triggered when the fetch is complete and there are no more emails for the particular Java action call
-* ***onFetchErrorMicroflow** – a callback microflow that will be triggered if there are errors during the fetch from email server operation
+* **onFetchErrorMicroflow** – a callback microflow that will be triggered if there are errors during the fetch from email server operation

 ### 4.3 Using Email Templates